temporalio/documentation/docs-src/go/chapter-durable-execution/retrieve-event-history.md

 **Self-hosted Temporal Cluster**

-For Self-hosted environments, you might be using the Temporal CLI command alias:
+For self-hosted environments, you might be using the Temporal CLI command alias:

 ```shell
 temporal_docker workflow show \